 What is cognitive flexibility?

 Cognitive flexibility involves being able to adjust what you do, find another way to solve a problem or look at a problem.
 Seeing something from another's perspective involves cognitive flexibility.
 Thinking outside the box is another example.
-Cognitive flexibility involves using cognitive skills in order to reason and solve problems.
+Cognitive flexibility involves using thinking skill in order to reason and solve problems.

-Executive function includes several different types of cognitive functions, including attention, memory, planning, organization, decision-making, self-control, and emotional regulation.
+Executive function includes several different types of cognitive functions, including attention, memory, planning, organisation, decision-making, self-control, and emotional regulation.
 These functions allow us to think logically and creatively while solving problems.

 Why is self-regulation so important?